 The most common type of spider you'll find in a US home is the common house spider.
-Some species of house spider include daddy-long-legs, common cellar spiders, jumping spiders, hobo spiders, and rarely, the more dangerous black widows and brown recluses.
+Some species of house spiders include daddy-long-legs, common cellar spiders, jumping spiders, hobo spiders, and rarely, the more dangerous black widows and brown recluses.

-These spiders are generally not aggressive and they will only bite humans if they feel threatened.
+These spiders are generally not aggressive and will only bite humans if they feel threatened.
 Don't worry; the vast majority of North American spiders are mostly harmless, and their bites will only mildly irritate most people!

 Common food sources for spiders in the home can also include uncovered meats, wet cat food, and spilled drinks.
 If you can eliminate these food sources by keeping a clean kitchen and sealing off your trash, you will also be able to reduce the population of spiders in your home.

 If you are finding a lot of spiders in your home, it is likely because there are also a lot of insects for them to eat.
-As such, spiders in the home can be seen as a symptom of a pest issue, as opposed to problem itself.
+As such, spiders in the home can be seen as a symptom of a pest issue, as opposed to the problem itself.

 Another way bugs can easily get in is through your windows.
 Invest in screens if you don't already have them, and check your existing ones for holes or damage.
 Check the siding around the window as well; some bugs can bore into wood such as termites and carpenter bees, creating a way in for their friends.